About the PDC

 In the fall of 2007, the Vice President of Academic Affairs formed the Professional Development Center Committee to research, identify campus needs, and make recommendations for a Professional Development Center.
 Through a series of surveys and open forums the Professional Development Center Report was written, making recommendations for the hiring of a full-time Director and designing a physical space for the Center.

 Director, Professional Development Center

-The Planning Committee will assist the Director in the planning and decision-making processes on the PDC’s annual programming and communicating the campus' vision for the Center, collecting feedback from the campus community regarding potential services and programming, and in the planning and decision-making processes as needed.
+The Professional Development Center Advisory Board serves in an advisory capacity to the Director of the Professional Development Center.
+The Board assists the Director in the planning and decision-making processes on the PDC’s annual programming and communicating the campus' vision for the Center, collecting feedback from the campus community regarding potential services and programming, and in the planning and decision-making processes as needed.
 Members of the Planning Committee will actively participate in and contribute to the Center’s programming, and will additionally act as spokespeople and advocates for the Center, raising awareness of the Center’s services on campus and encouraging colleagues to participate in and contribute to its programming.

-- Faculty representative College of Visual and Performing Arts: Jill Reese
+- Faculty representative College of Visual and Performing Arts: Barry Crawford

 - Faculty representative School of Business: Mark Nickerson

-- Professional representative from Finance & Administration: Sandy Noble
+- Professional representative from Finance & Administration: Lindsey Aldrich

-- Professional representative from Advancement, Engagement & Economic Development: Tracy Collingwood & Jonathan Woolson
+- Professional representative from University Advancement: Jonathan Woolson

 - Classified Staff representative: Caldwell Proper